rlovell3/backer/README.md

 We already know what you did.
 We know why you searched for backup tools.
 That's why I made the tool.
 I wrecked one-too-many important source files.
-This tool was built for Linux users.
-Not made for Windows OS (but looking into it).
+This tool was built for Linux, but (now) also works on Windoze OS.

 ### Installation
 If using the github tool:  `gh repo clone rlovell3/backer`